onetrueawk/awk/README.md

 	cc -c lex.c
 	cc ytab.o b.o main.o parse.o proctab.o tran.o lib.o run.o lex.o -lm

-This produces an executable a.out; you will eventually want to move this to some place like /usr/bin/awk.
+This produces an executable `a.out`; you will eventually want to move this to some place like `/usr/bin/awk`.

-If your system does not have yacc or bison (the GNU equivalent), you must compile the pieces manually.
-We have included yacc output in ytab.c and ytab.h, and backup copies in case you overwrite them.
-We have also included a copy of proctab.c so you do not need to run maketab.
+If your system does not have `yacc` or `bison` (the GNU equivalent), you must compile the pieces manually.
+We have included `yacc` output in `ytab.c` and `ytab.h`, and backup copies in case you overwrite them.
+We have also included a copy of `proctab.c` so you do not need to run `maketab`.

-NOTE: This version uses ANSI C, as you should also.
+NOTE: This version uses ANSI C (C 99), as you should also.
 We have compiled this without any changes using gcc -Wall and/or local C compilers on a variety of systems, but new systems or compilers may raise some new complaint; reports of difficulties are welcome.

-This also compiles with Visual C++ on all flavors of Windows, *if* you provide versions of popen and pclose.
-The file missing95.c contains versions that can be used to get started with, though the underlying support has mysterious properties, the symptom of which can be truncated pipe output.
-Beware.
-The file makefile.win gives hints on how to proceed; if you run vcvars32.bat, it will set up necessary paths and parameters so you can subsequently run nmake -f makefile.win.
-Beware also that when running on Windows under command.com, various quoting conventions are different from Unix systems: single quotes won't work around arguments, and various characters like % are interpreted within double quotes.

-This compiles without change on Macintosh OS X using gcc and the standard developer tools.
+This compiles without change on Macintosh OS X using `gcc` and the standard developer tools.

-The version of malloc that comes with some systems is sometimes astonishly slow.
-If awk seems slow, you might try fixing that.
+The version of `malloc` that comes with some systems is sometimes astonishly slow.
+If `awk` seems slow, you might try fixing that.
-More generally, turning on optimization can significantly improve awk's speed, perhaps by 1/3 for highest levels.
+More generally, turning on optimization can significantly improve `awk`'s speed, perhaps by 1/3 for highest levels.